pingcap/blog/transparent-huge-pages-why-we-disable-it-for-databases.md

 ---
-title: Why We Disable Linux's THP Feature for Databases
+title: 'Transparent Huge Pages: Why We Disable It for Databases'
 author: ['Wenbo Zhang']
 date: 2020-12-10
-summary: This post dives deep into how transparent huge pages (THP) slow down the system and explains why you should disable THP to improve your database performance.
+summary: This post dives deep into how transparent huge pages (THP) slow down the system.
+You'll learn why you should disable THP to improve your database performance and how to disable it in Linux.
 tags: ['Performance tuning', 'Linux']
 categories: ['Engineering']
-aliases: ['/blog/how-thp-slows-down-your-database-performance-and-what-to-do-about-it']
+aliases: ['/blog/how-thp-slows-down-your-database-performance-and-what-to-do-about-it', '/blog/why-we-disable-linux-thp-feature-for-databases']
 image: /images/blog/how-thp-slows-down-your-database-performance-banner.jpg
 ---